m0ngr31/kanzi/README.md

 The next tab has info about the server.
 Enter your Heroku, Lambda, or self-hosted URL here.
 ![3rd tab](http://i.imgur.com/GjFvKYv.png)

 The fourth tab is asking about the SSL certificate.
-If you are using Heroku or Lambda, select the middle option.
+If you are using Heroku, Lambda or Docker, select the middle option.

 ![3rd tab](http://i.imgur.com/moGJQrx.png)